mattbrictson/pgcli-rails/README.md

 ## How it works

 pgcli-rails is simply a Rake task that reuses the existing `Rails::DBConsole` command class provided by Rails.
-It subclasses DBConsole to execute `pgcli` instead of `psql`.
+It applies a monkey patch so that `pgcli` is executed instead of `psql`.
 All you need to do is require the pgcli-rails gem by placing it in your Gemfile.

 ## Configuration